Alexander F. Spies

 MSc in Computing (AI & ML) London, UK

-• Thesis: Learning World Models in the Animal-AI Environment
+• Thesis: Unsupervised World Models in the Animal-AI Environment

 • Independent project: Neurosymbolic Learning & Neurally Weighted dSILP